GRANT CRITERIA for FY2019

 Expectations if Your Grant is Funded

 Congratulations!
-As with most worthy endeavors, with success also comes responsibility.
-The following are required in order to receive your funding (this information will be mailed with award notifications in September 2017).
+Please be aware that you need to complete the following to receive your funding (this information will be included with award notifications in September 2018).

 - Submit a W-9 form with the Applicant's Taxpayer Identification Number (either an individual social security number or an employer identification number).

 - Sign a contractual agreement to indemnify the City against any and all liability and indicate applicant's full acceptance and assumption of responsibility for all federal, state, local, and venue legal responsibilities related to the project included but not limited to liability insurance, workers' comp insurance, permits, and taxes.